Mexican Car Brands

 Zacua Logo

 The young Mexican company entered the automotive industry relatively recently – in 2017.
-It is located in Ciudad de Puebla (Mexico City), where it presented its debut cars of the same name – the MX2 and MX3.
-It is a subsidiary of Motores Limpios SA de CV, which has launched its brand to improve the country’s economic and technological situation.
-The brand name is taken from the natual dialect, in which “zacua” is the name of one of the popular local birds.
+It is based in the city of Ciudad de Puebla (Mexico City), where it introduced its debut eponymous cars – MX2 and MX3.
+It is a subsidiary of Motores Limpios SA de CV, which launched its brand to improve the country’s economic and technological situation.
+The brand name is borrowed from the local dialect, in which “zacua” is the name of one of the popular local birds.

 Mastretta